francopasut/academic/content/en/post/vim-global-command/index.md

 pattern:
 `:g/a/,/k/-1d`.

-Combining the two previuos targets: if you have to delete the range starting to the line **after** the initial matching pattern and until the line **before** the final matching pattern, you must use both the options `+1` and `-1`:
+Combining the two previous targets: if you have to delete the range starting to the line **after** the initial matching pattern and until the line **before** the final matching pattern, you must use both the options `+1` and `-1`: